When you hear the word ‘quit,’ what do you think of?

 Everything else that has become associated with quitting is just a subjective representation.
 While they do hold true in some ways, they depend on the context of the situation.
 Many negative connotations of quitting have been created by society over time, to push people to fit into a mold.

 There are situations when quitting does not mean losing.
 This is when to quit means to win.
 Some examples are:

 - When what you are doing is not your passion

 - When you have learned what you needed to learn

 - When there is no added value in continuing on

 - When there’s something better you can be doing instead

-Misconception #1.
-Quitting means you are opting to lose.
+Misconception #1: Quitting means you have failed

 In fact, it is by pursuing what you really love that you become the best person you can be.
-When you are driven by love, you will leap forward in front of even the biggest obstacles to overcome them.
-Being motivated by passion makes you want to perform your best in the task you are doing and subsequently lets you achieve your highest potential.
+When you are driven by love, you will be motivated to tackle the biggest obstacles.
+Being motivated by passion makes you want to do your best and achieve your highest potential.